Dissimilatory sulfate reduction

 Which requires the consumption of a single ATP molecule and the input of 8 electrons (e−).

 The protein complexes responsible for these chemical conversions — Sat, Apr and Dsr — are found in all currently known organisms that perform dissimilatory sulfate reduction.
-Energetically, sulfate is a poor electron acceptor for microorganisms as the sulfate-sulfite redox couple is E0' -516 mV, which is too negative to allow reduction by NADH or ferrodoxin that are the primary intracellular electron mediators.
+Energetically, sulfate is a poor electron acceptor for microorganisms as the sulfate-sulfite redox couple has a standard formal reduction potential (E0') of -516 mV, which is too negative to allow reduction by NADH or ferrodoxin that are the primary intracellular electron mediators.
 To overcome this issue, sulfate is first converted into APS by the enzyme ATP sulfurylase (Sat), at the cost of a single ATP molecule.
-The APS-sulfite redox couple has a E0' of -60 mV, which allows APS to be reduced by either NADH or reduced ferrodoxin using the enzyme adenylyl-sulfate reductase (Apr), which requires the input of 2 electrons.
+The APS-sulfite redox couple has an E0' of -60 mV, which allows APS to be reduced by either NADH or reduced ferrodoxin using the enzyme adenylyl-sulfate reductase (Apr), which requires the input of 2 electrons.
 In the final step, sulfite is reduced by the dissimilatory sulfite reductase (Dsr) to form sulfide, requiring the input of 6 electrons.